GentlemanRider/FreeCAD-Flat-Icons/Workflow/CreateIconSet.md

     git clone https://github.com/FreeCAD

-Follow the step as per the add ons in the
+Follow the step as per the add ons in the previous section.

 ### Importing reference material